-Schools use the PSB Health Occupations Aptitude Exam (PBS HOAE) to test a variety of students pursuing training in healthcare, including nurses.
+Schools use the PSB Health Occupations Aptitude Exam (PBS HOAE) to assess students pursuing training in healthcare, including nurses.
 This exam is commonly used for RNs who plan to enroll in an ADN or BSN program.

-The exam predicts a student’s capability for success in a healthcare education program by evaluating prerequisite knowledge in reading comprehension, spelling, and the natural sciences.
-This nursing entrance exam also evaluates test-takers’ academic aptitude in math, verbal, and nonverbal areas.
+The exam evaluates prerequisite knowledge in reading comprehension, spelling, and the natural sciences.
+It also assesses test-takers' academic aptitude in math, verbal, and nonverbal areas.

-The PSB HOAE nursing entrance exam also includes a vocational adjustment index, which evaluates test-takers’ behavioral traits and personality characteristics to determine their likelihood for success in the profession.
+The PSB HOAE exam also includes a vocational adjustment index.
+This evaluates test-takers' behavioral traits and personality characteristics to determine their likelihood for success in the profession.
 Candidates pay $25-60 to sit for the PSB HOAE nursing school exam.
-Learners can take advantage of iPrep’s free practice materials and affordable online course to put their best foot forward on the PSB HOAE.
+Learners can take advantage of iPrep's free practice materials and affordable online course to put their best foot forward on the PSB HOAE.